2005/ 2009 – THE PIECE

-We filmed on Christmas Eve – from the night of December 23rd to the morning of the 24th – a Christmas of close friends, in which memories and revelations come to light.
-There were 13 hours of footage that resulted in 39 hours of raw footage.
-It took me a year to study, splitting the scenes second by second, and editing to transform these 39 hours into 2 continuous hours, with no apparent ellipses of passage of time, so that the viewer would think that was exactly what happened that night.
-The shooting was continuous and the film looks like a long shot, but in fact it is a big patchwork that recreates an idea of reality.
+Filmed on a Christmas Eve – from the night of December 23rd to the morning of the 24th – The lack that moves us portrays a Christmas of close friends, in which memories and revelations come to light.
+13 hours of continuous shooting resulted in 39 hours of raw footage.
+It took a year to study, splitting the scenes second by second, and editing to transform these 39 hours into 2 continuous hours, with no apparent ellipses of passage of time, leaving the viewer to that he or she’s assisting to what was exactly happening that night, an uninterrupted long shot; but in fact it is a big patchwork that recreates an idea of reality.
 An exercise in bending over yourself, where not everything is really as it seems.

-The film traveled to some international festivals and was shown in Brazilian cinemas in 2011, and had an impressive response from the public for an authorial and experimental film, with more than 20,000 people watching in eleven weeks in theaters.
+The film traveled to various international festivals and was shown in Brazilian cinemas in 2011, and had an impressive audience response for an authorial and experimental film, with more than 40.000 spectators and eleven weeks on the billboards of Brazilian movietheaters.

 THE LACK THAT MOVES US – VIDEO INSTALLATION – CINEMA PERFORMANCE